-The Company minimises risk by operating a high quality, low risk investment strategy which matches a relatively short liability duration.
+The Company minimises risk by operating a high quality, low risk investment strategy which matches liability duration.

-The Company adheres to a liquidity policy (of at least 40% of investment assets are to be held in cash, cash instruments, unencumbered 'AAA' rated bonds and appropriate domestic government bonds) that ensures that adequate liquid resources are maintained at all times such that liabilities can be met as they fall due.
+The Company adheres to a liquidity policy that ensures that adequate liquid resources are maintained at all times such that liabilities can be met as they fall due.

-In addition, the Company produces a range of cash flow forecasts from short-term operational plans to 3-year forecasts in conjunction with the Company's core planning processes.
+In addition, the Company produces a range of cash flow forecasts from short-term operational plans to rolling 12 months forecasts in conjunction with the Company's core planning processes.

-C.4.7 Expected Profit in Future Premiums
+C.4.7 Expected profit in future premiums

-The expected profits in future premiums (EPIFP) has been calculated as the present value of future cash flows relating to premiums in respect of existing contracts that are expected to be received in the future.
-The EPIFP has been calculated for each homogeneous risk group - loss-making policies have only been offset against profit-making policies within a homogeneous risk group.
-At the valuation date the EPIFP was DKK 1,268m.
+The expected profits in future premiums ('EPIFP') has been calculated as the present value of future cash flows relating to premiums in respect of existing contracts that are expected to be received in the future.
+The EPIFP has been calculated for each homogeneous risk group.
+Loss-making policies have only been offset against profit-making policies within a homogeneous risk group.
+At the valuation date the EPIFP was DKK 128,304k.